Aboriginal Australians in the 20th Century

-Beginning in 1910, non-Indigenous Australians began to take Aboriginal children from their homes and families.
-These children, known as the Stolen Generation, were either given to white families -- to be raised as white children -- or to institutions and orphanages where they were forced to assimilate to white society.
-Between 1910 and 1970, when the practice stopped, over 100,000 children had been separated from their families and culture [sources: Parliament of Australia, The Independent].
+Beginning in 1910, non-indigenous Australians began to take Aboriginal children from their homes and families.
+These children, known as the Stolen Generation, were either given to white families – to be raised as white children – or to institutions and orphanages where they were forced to assimilate to white society.
+Between 1910 and 1970, when the practice stopped, over 100,000 children had been separated from their families and culture [source: Parliament of Australia]

-In 1967, following the example of the Civil Rights Movement in America, the Aborigines began to fight for equal rights.
-The white Australians -- the only ones with the power to vote -- passed a referendum to the Australian constitution that gave Aborigines the right to vote.
-The passing of the referendum also meant that Aborigines could be included in future censuses, officially recognizing them as citizens of Australia.
+In 1967, following the example of the Civil Rights Movement in America, Aboriginal Australians began to fight for equal rights.
+The white Australians – the only ones with the power to vote – passed a referendum to the Australian constitution that gave indigenous Australians the right to vote.
+The passing of the referendum also meant that Aboriginal people could be included in future censuses, officially recognizing them as citizens of Australia.

-Aborigines are still fighting for equality in Australia today, and racism is still prevalent throughout the continent.
-The life expectancy of a typical Aborigine lags almost 20 years behind that of a typical white Australian [source: The Independent].
-Aborigines still don't own most of the land that was taken from them during the colonial period.
+Aboriginal people are still fighting for equality in Australia today, and racism is still prevalent throughout the continent.
+The life expectancy of a typical indigenous Australian lags about eight years behind that of a typical white Australian [source: Creative Spirits].
+Aboriginal people still don't own most of the land that was taken from them during the colonial period.